 Family members tend to wear matching flowers at weddings, to I bought UK/USA ‘friendship flag’ pin badges and everyone wore one of those instead!

 We also had custom Converse shoes made which were black, green and yellow too.
 If I was going to spend money, I wanted to spend it on things that could be worn/used again and not just a one time thing.
+We then wore them on our honeymoon as they are sensible travel shoes!
 (My outfit was also shorts…yep I wore a playsuit to my wedding and could wear it again…if it still fits that is AND IT HAD POCKETS!!!!).

 The Wedding Ceremony